wandb/davis-contest/README.md

 Weights & Biases [video segmentation contest](http://wandb.me/davis-benchmark)!

-Your goal is to train a neural network model that can select the primary moving object from a video clip like the one below:
+Your goal is to train a neural network model that can select the foreground object from a video clip like the one below:

 <img src="https://github.com/wandb/davis-contest/blob/main/segment.gif?raw=true" width="300" />

+This task is known as "primary object segmentation" or "video object segmentation" (VOS).

 To mimic the
-[constraints of designing for limited compute](https://arxiv.org/abs/1709.09503), like mobile devices, you're required to keep your network's parameter count below 25 million.
+[constraints of designing for limited compute](https://arxiv.org/abs/1709.09503), like mobile devices, you're required to keep your network's parameter count below 50 million.
 Tools for profiling networks built in Keras and PyTorch are included in this repository.